mdclegacyI0/module-three-study-guide/02-intro-to-react.md

 ## Setting Up a New Create React App Project

-- How would you give this a different name, like `the-ultimate-react-portfolio`, instead?
+- How would you give this a different name, like `the-ultimate-react-portfolio`, instead? just put the-ultimate-react-portfolio behind npx create-react-app. this represents where it will be placed.

 ```bash
 npx create-react-app my-social-media-app